mg-creator/pipex/README.md

 ## How to

-Basically this process brings up three processes:
+Basically this application brings up three processes:

 * Producer: buffer for incoming events
 * Consumer: consumes one event whenever processing is done